catseye/The-Dossier/article/Perspective on Text Adventures.md

-Why this is, is probably because a textual description of the environment engages the player's imagination and sensibilities in a way that visuals of it do not; and having the player wander across the map, in a largely undirected way, also engage's the player's imagination and sensibilities.
+Why this is, is probably because a textual description of the environment engages the player's imagination and sensibilities in a way that visuals of it do not; and having the player wander across the map, in a largely undirected way, also engages the player's imagination and sensibilities.

 It is not unlike a kind of virtual _dérive_.